comwrap/adobe-commerce-feed-generator-app-builder/README.md

 ### Feed Body

-For feed body variables can be used.
-Variables are representing GQL schem that being used (by default it is a Adobe Commerce schema).
+Variables can be used for the feed body.
+These variables represent the GraphQL schema being used (by default, it is the Adobe Commerce schema).

 Example: